 Accident Handling Procedure

-For minor injuries, the school nurse will provide first aid treatment and parent will be informed on the situation and the first aid procedure undertaken.
+For minor injuries, the school nurse will provide first aid treatment, and parents will be informed on the situation and the first-aid procedure undertaken.
 For major injuries, the school nurse will immediately respond with first aid treatment and at the same time parent will be contacted in order to take the child to the hospital.
-For an emergency situation, children will be taken to the nearest pediatric hospital and at the same time parent/ guardian or emergency contact person will be contacted and will be informed about the situation.
+For an emergency situation, children will be taken to the nearest pediatric hospital and at the same time, a parent/ guardian or emergency contact person will be contacted and will be informed about the situation.

 Birthday Celebration Procedure

 Students at the early years level may celebrate their birthdays at school without affecting regular teaching time.
 Such celebrations must be short and simple.
-To celebrate child’s birthday at school, parent must inform class teachers at least a week earlier and follow the guideline and schedule provided.
-Teachers facilitate the celebration and may cancel programs that did not follow provided schedule time and guideline.
-The school allows birthday cake, juice or water for birthday celebration.
+To celebrate a child’s birthday at school, the parent must inform class teachers at least a week earlier and follow the guideline and schedule provided.
+Teachers facilitate the celebration and may cancel programs that did not follow provided schedule time and guidelines.
+The school allows birthday cake, juice or water for a birthday celebrations.
 Other party items such as party bags, whistles, lollipops, candy, chocolates... etc. are not allowed.
-The school doesn’t allow primary level students celebrate their birthdays at school.
+The school doesn’t allow primary level students to celebrate their birthdays at school.